jgoodson/scavenger-hunt/.clue-templates/clue05.md

     echo My bologna has a first name > oscar.txt

-If you look in oscar.txt you will see exactly what you typed.
-The `>` symbol used here is called a redirect.
+If you look in oscar.txt you will see exactly what you typed. *Remember, you can't write to the /shared/scavenger-hunt folder so you will need to use your home directory or other folder you have write access to.* The `>` symbol used here is called a redirect.
 It redirects whatever would normally be printed to the screen to a file.
 You can try it with other commands: